philipellisis/csd-docs/docs/PinOne/Configuring/inputs.md

 ## Send Keyboard Presses

 Next to each button is the option to set a keyboard keypress for each button input.
 When set, this will send a keyboard keystroke as well as the button press with each press of a button.
 This can be helpful for games that don't support a game controller or if you want to use a standard set of keys with the PinOne.

+## Debounce

+This can be set for buttons in case you don't want them to be as sensitive to fast button presses.
+This is not recommended for the flipper buttons but can be helpful for some of the menu buttons to prevent accidentally double tapping them.